itsbenjiidunn/openperps-oss/README.md

 <OpenPerpsMarketLauncher intent={creationIntent} onLaunch={createMarket} />
 ```

-The components ship no CSS; style them through `className` or the default `openperps-*` class names.
+The components ship no CSS so you need style them through `className` or the default `openperps-*` class names.
 Prefer to drive the flow yourself?
 Use the headless hook:

 ```tsx
 import { useOpenPerpsTrade } from "@openperps/react";